-The IHPI Clinician Scholars Program, part of the National Clinician Scholars Program, offers unique clinical and community-based research training through intensive mentorship for clinicians as change agents driving policy-relevant research and partnerships to improve health and healthcare.
+The IHPI Clinician Scholars Program offers unique clinical and community-based research training through intensive mentorship for clinicians as change agents driving policy-relevant research and partnerships to improve health and healthcare.

 This program builds on the very successful foundation of the Robert Wood Johnson Foundation (RWJF) Clinical Scholars Program for physicians.
 U-M has trained RWJF Clinical Scholars since 1995 and awarded a master's degree in health and healthcare research to those who completed the program.
 This new program expands on the RWJF program by including nurse scientists in addition to physicians to address new and emerging inter-professional issues related to healthcare delivery and improving the health of communities.
 The VA Center for Clinical Management Research, based at the VA Ann Arbor Healthcare System, is also a partner in the U-M program.